 To help the many employees who lack access to a retirement savings plan, Illinois has created a state-sponsored program known as Secure Choice.
 Certain employers are required to participate or offer another qualified plan on their own.
-Understanding how IL Secure Choice works is the first step in deciding which option is best for a business and its employees.
+Initially, the mandate applied only to businesses with 25 or more employees, but a recent amendment expanded it to those with five or more employees.
+These employers need to understand how Secure Choice works and compares to other plans in the private market so they can make an informed decision about what’s best for their organization.

 What is Illinois Secure Choice?